cap-js/docs/node.js/cds-test.md

 expect(status).to.equal(200)   //> Do it at the end, if at all // [!code ++]
 ```

-This makes a difference in case of an error: with the status code check, your test will abort with a useless _Expected: 200, received: xxx_ error, while without it, it fails with a richer error that includes a status text.
+This makes a difference if there are errors: with the status code check, your test aborts with a useless _Expected: 200, received: xxx_ error, while without it, it fails with a richer error that includes a status text.

 Note that by default, Axios yields errors for status codes `< 200` and `>= 300`.
 This can be [configured](https://github.com/axios/axios#handling-errors), though.